sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 ### 3.10.2 CLI
-1. "username <> <> .." has been enhanced to create new user roles
+The CLI command "username <> password <> role <>" has been enhanced :
- - secadmin and netadmin
+1. To create users with two more new roles - secadmin and netadmin (along with the existing admin and operator roles).
+ - Example :
+	username user1 password force10 role secadmin
+	username user2 password force10 role netadmin

-2. The command has also been enhanced to map more then one role to a user
+2. To map more than one role to a user .
+ - More than one role(separated by comma) can be assigned to a user.
+ - Example :
+	username user3 password force10 role secadmin,netadmin

 #### 3.10.2.1 Configuration Commands
-NA
+The username CLI command has been enhanced and it is explained in the above section.

 #### 3.10.2.2 Show Commands
 NA